 The Arts and Humanities Research Council (AHRC) launched the Creative Industries Clusters Programme in 2018.
 The £120 million investment continues to drive innovation and growth across the UK’s creative industries, to encourage a new type of applied research.

-The programme is being funded by the Industrial Strategy Challenge Fund and delivered by the AHRC on behalf of UKRI.
+The programme is being funded by the UKRI Challenge Fund and delivered by AHRC on behalf of UKRI.

 From screen industries and digital storytelling to fashion and video games, some of the UK’s best performing and world-renowned creative businesses are receiving a major boost thanks to the Creative Industries Clusters Programme.

 The programme comprises nine research and development partnerships based around clusters, and an independent Creative Industries Policy and Evidence Centre led by Nesta with partners: